Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: Introduction

-\paragraph{Our contribution.} Our results, summarized in~\Cref{maxtable,mintable}, provide a comprehensive view on the strategy complexity of (uniformly) $\eps$-optimal strategies for reachability (and also about optimal strategies when they exist).
+Our results, summarized in~\Cref{maxtable,mintable}, provide a comprehensive view on the strategy complexity of (uniformly) $\eps$-optimal strategies for reachability (and also about optimal strategies when they exist).

-Our first result strengthens the negative result of Nowak and Raghavan \cite{Raghavan-Nowak:1991} to the turn-based case. \begin{flbr*}(\Cref{thm:TB-BMI-zplus}) There exists a finitely branching turn-based version of the Big Match on $\N$ where Maximizer still does not have any uniformly $\eps$-optimal MR strategy. \end{flbr*}

-Our second result solves the open question about uniformly $\eps$-optimal Maximizer strategies.
-While uniformly $\eps$-optimal Maximizer strategies cannot be positional, $1$ bit of memory is enough. \begin{mupr*}(\Cref{thm:conc-reach-uniform}) In concurrent games with finite action sets and reachability objective, for any $\eps>0$, Maximizer has a uniformly $\eps$-optimal public-memory 1-bit strategy.
+Our first result strengthens the negative result of \cite{Raghavan-Nowak:1991} to the turn-based case. \begin{flbr*}(\Cref{thm:TB-BMI-zplus}) There exists a finitely branching turn-based version of the Big Match on $\N$ where Maximizer still does not have any uniformly $\eps$-optimal MR strategy. \end{flbr*} Our second result solves the open question about uniformly $\eps$-optimal Maximizer strategies.
+While uniformly $\eps$-optimal Maximizer strategies cannot be memoryless, $1$ bit of memory is enough. \begin{mupr*}(\Cref{thm:conc-reach-uniform}) In concurrent games with finite action sets and reachability objective, for any $\eps>0$, Maximizer has a uniformly $\eps$-optimal public-memory 1-bit strategy.
 This strategy can be chosen as deterministic if the game is turn-based and finitely branching. \end{mupr*}

 Our main contribution (\Cref{thm:story-main}) addresses Q3.
 It determines the strategy complexity of Maximizer in infinitely branching reachability games.
-Our result is a very strong lower bound, and we present the path towards it via a sequence of (unfulfilled) hopes for an upper bound.

-\begin{hope} In turn-based reachability games, Maximizer has $\eps$-optimal MD strategies. \end{hope} This is motivated by the fact that the property holds if the game is finitely branching (\cite[Proposition 5.7.c]{kucera_2011} and \Cref{lem:conc-reach-non-uniform}) or if it is just an MDP \cite{Ornstein:AMS1969}.
+Our result is a strong lower bound, and we present the path towards it by disproving a sequence of hopeful conjectures towards upper bounds. \begin{hope} In turn-based reachability games, Maximizer has $\eps$-optimal MD strategies. \end{hope} This is motivated by the fact that the property holds if the game is finitely branching \cite[Proposition 5.7.c]{kucera_2011} and \Cref{lem:conc-reach-non-uniform} or if it is just an MDP as in \cite{Ornstein:AMS1969}.